-So your child has just been diagnosed with Autism and you’re wondering what happens next?
+So your child has just been diagnosed Autistic and you’re wondering what happens next?

 Autism is a life long condition, which can affect different people in different ways.

-Once your child is diagnosed with Autism you might be left wondering what to do next?
+Once your child is diagnosed as Autistic you might be left wondering what to do next?

 Receiving your child’s autism diagnosis can be a very emotional time for a parent.
 Some parents will mourn the child they thought they had.
 Others will be happy to finally have an answer.
 While some parents may be in complete denial.
 However, you take the news, remember that you are only human.
 You will need time to accept and understand the diagnosis.
 Both online and local support groups can be very helpful.
 There are so many others that have been in your position and talking them can really help.

 The first thing to do is to start looking into what services and support are available in your area.
 A great place to start is The Autism Directory.
 You can pop your postcode into their website and find out what services you have locally to you.
 Facebook is also a great place to find help and support.
 We recommend our own Chewigem Sensory Support Group but there are many groups out there that can help.